linroger/Wealth-of-Nations/Financial Instruments/Pricing of Financial Instruments/Asset Price Dynamics.md

 ### The Continuously Compounded Rate of Return

 The continuously compounded rate of return has the property that longer period rates of return canbe computed simply by adding shorter continuously compounded rates of return.
 This is a very convenient feature which makes using the continuously compounded rates of return especially simple.
-To see this let $7t$ denote the continuously compounded rate ofreturn from period $t$ to $t+1$ ,that is
+To see this let $7t$ denote the continuously compounded rate ofreturn from period $t$ to $t+1$ , that is
 $$r_t=\ln\left(\frac{B_{t+1}}{B_t}\right)$$

 where $B_{t}$ is the value of the asset at time $t$ .Let $r(T)$ denote the continuously compounded rate of return over the period 0 to $T$